 Best French dip Instant Pot recipe with tender roast beef on a bun that’s out of this world.
-Use your pressure cooker or Ninja Foodi to try this for dinner.
-Similar to our Instant Pot bbq beef but with only a few ingredients, great for sliders.
-Served with au jus sauce for the best one pot meal ever.
+Use your pressure cooker or Ninja Foodi to try this for dinner with a few ingredients, great for sliders with au jus sauce.

 instant pot french dip sandwich

-This French dip Instant Pot recipe is beyond amazing.
-Tender roast beef sandwiches with au jus for dipping for lunch or dinner.
+This French dip sandwich is beyond amazing.
+We will show you how to cook tender roast beef with delicious dipping for lunch or dinner.
 Just one of our easy Instant Pot recipes here on The Typical Mom blog. (affiliate links present)

 If you don’t have an InstaPot you can still make it though.
 Any electric pressure cooker brand like Crockpot Express and/or Ninja Foodi works just as well.
 Just throw it all in and enjoy this one pot meal in the evening.